 Rhinoviruses are most efficiently spread by direct person-to-person contact, although spread may also occur via large-particle aerosols.

 The most potent deterrent to infection is the presence of specific neutralizing antibodies in the serum and secretions, induced by previous exposure to the same or a closely related virus.
 Susceptibility to colds is not affected by exposure to cold temperature, host health and nutrition, or upper respiratory tract abnormalities (eg, enlarged tonsils or adenoids).

-After an incubation period of 24 to 72 h, symptoms begin with a scratchy or sore throat, followed by sneezing, rhinorrhea, nasal obstruction, and malaise.
+After an incubation period of 24 to 72 hours, cold symptoms begin with a scratchy or sore throat, followed by sneezing, rhinorrhea, nasal obstruction, and malaise.
 Temperature is usually normal, particularly when the pathogen is a rhinovirus or coronavirus.
 Nasal secretions are watery and profuse during the first days but then become more mucoid and purulent.
 Mucopurulent secretions do not indicate a bacterial superinfection.
-Cough is usually mild but often lasts into the 2nd wk.
+Cough is usually mild but often lasts into the 2nd week.
 Most symptoms due to uncomplicated colds resolve within 10 days.

-Rhinorrhea may be relieved with 1st-generation antihistamines (eg, chlorpheniramine) or intranasal ipratropium bromide (2 sprays of a 0.03% solution bid or tid); however, these drugs should be avoided in the elderly and people with benign prostatic hypertrophy or glaucoma.
+Rhinorrhea may be relieved with 1st-generation antihistamines (eg, chlorpheniramine) or intranasal ipratropium bromide (2 sprays of a 0.03% solution 2 or 3 times a day); however, these drugs offer minimal benefit and should be used with caution in older patients, people with benign prostatic hypertrophy, or angle-closure glaucoma.
 First-generation antihistamines frequently cause sedation, but 2nd-generation (nonsedating) antihistamines are ineffective for treating the common cold.